Butthan: History

 The word Butthan is a Sanskrit word, meaning upliftment or defense with distinction.
 Butthan, as a form of martial art rooted in ancient South Asia, was founded by Grandmaster Mak Yuree.
-The Pashupati seal was found as the world’s oldest evidence of body-mind training in the archeological site of Mohenjo-daro.
+The Pashupati seal was found as the world's oldest evidence of body-mind training in the archeological site of Mohenjo-daro.
 The systematic form of martial art was developed in ancient India.
 Indian monk Bodhidharma traveled from Kanchipuram to Shaolin Temple in 520 AD.
 The systematic forms of self-defenses were later nourished at Shaolin Monastery.
 Bodhidharma introduced rich psycho-physical training to the Shaolin monks which was vital in strengthening the internal and external organs.
 However, over the centuries the Indus valley civilization lost its heritage as the thriving ground for martial arts.
 After two and half millennia, Mak Yuree Vajramuneethe, with his research and development, created an international movement to revive that heritage of martial arts under the flag of Butthan.

 The practice of Butthan began in 1981 in the Bangladeshi city of Rajshahi.
 In 1985, under the guidance of Mak Yuree, the first national-level Butthan competition in Bangladesh took place at Rajshahi Government College.
-Butthan evolved through Mak Yuree’s accomplishment in forty different Martial arts styles and progressive research and development.
+Butthan evolved through Mak Yuree's accomplishment in forty different Martial arts styles and progressive research and development.
 Butthan was spread across Bangladesh with the formation of training camps in different districts of the country.
-At the beginning of 1990s, Butthan was adopted by different law-enforcement and security organizations in Bangladesh, such as Special Security Force, National Security Intelligence, Army, Police, RAB, Cost Guard, United Nations Peace Keeping Force as a way to train their law enforcement personnel.
+At the beginning of 1990s, Butthan was adopted by different law-enforcement and security organizations in Bangladesh, such as the Special Security Force, National Security Intelligence, Army, Police, RAB, Coast Guard, and United Nations Peace Keeping Force as a way to train their law enforcement personnel.
 In 1991, Burmese Grandmaster Khing Maung Gyi presented a successorship document containing the overview of Bando, a Burmese form of martial art, in Dhaka.
 At the ceremony, Butthan was showcased by Bangladeshi martial artists.
 The event was publicized through mainstream media.
 In 1992, American army official Frank White took the initiative to spread Butthan beyond the map of Bangladesh.
 In 1994, Butthan was introduced as mandatory physical training in all the cadet colleges in Bangladesh.
 Andy Scott, a trainer at the National Security Academy of Texas, USA, supported the spread of the martial art in the USA.
 In an effort to spread Butthan around the world, World Butthan Federation was formed in 1998 in Houston, United States.
 The organization was renamed to International Butthan Federation in 2002 in a conference attended by Butthan trainers and advisors in England.
 International Butthan Federation promotes the martial art in South East Asia, Europe and the United States.
 Myanmar Thaing Federation, in 2004, honored the founder of Butthan Mak Yuree in a reception, which was attended by 32 Grandmasters of the country.
 In the reception, Myanmar proclaimed its solidarity with the global Butthan movement.